 Migrating the database may be a resource intensive operation

 Depending on the size of your database, this process may be resource intensive.
-To mitigate the possible load on your system, you may configure the process using several system properties listed below.
+To mitigate the possible load on your system, you may configure the process using several system properties listed below or the REST APIs.
 We strongly recommend reading through the entire process migration process to ensure the optimal configuration for your system.

 The migration is configured through a set of properties in Artifactory's

-artifactory.system.properties file as described below, and essentially, does the following:
+artifactory.system.properties file as described below, or using the Start SHA256 Migration Task and Stop SHA256 Migration Task REST API endpoints, and essentially, does the following:

 - Search for all database records that don't have a SHA-256 value.